Statistically, Here's Why You'll Probably Marry The Wrong Person

 It’s taking time to intimately connect with your partner even though you are hopelessly sleep-deprived and covered in baby food.
 It’s being patient even though you’ve had the same conversation a million times about your partner’s unrealistic anxiety.
 It’s staying curious about your partner’s future desires even though you’re drowning in chores.

+So, every wedding vow should also really end with, "I promise to show up and put the work into our relationship for the rest of my life even when I don’t feel like it."
 If you or your partner can’t commit to that, you probably shouldn’t get married.
-As Marilyn Monroe famously said, "If you can’t handle me at my worst, then you sure as hell don’t deserve me at my best."
+As Marilyn Monroe famously said, "If you can’t handle me at my worst, then you don’t deserve me at my best."

 What you can do: Remind yourself that marriage is likely to be seven years of butterflies and 40 years of work with someone who will likely change a lot from the person you married.
 There will also be exponentially more "mundane" moments than "peak" moments.
-Only marry someone you actually enjoy doing mundane things with.
+Only marry someone you enjoy doing mundane things with.

 It’s also helpful to find role models that you can learn from.
 Get to know/befriend/read about couples who have been married for a long time and who have the emotional connection you desire.